 - An ex-offender or someone with a police record

 - An ex-addict who has gone through rehabilitation

 - An individual with a poor credit score or who has declared bankruptcy

 - A former member of the military who was dishonorably discharged

 - An individual that lacks significant work history, or has been let go from a previous position

 Fidelity bonds can provide insurance against some of the risks you may be concerned about when hiring employees that may have a felony charge on record, or other high risk markers.
 In some states, this coverage is free of charge for the first six months, as an additional incentive.

 Employee theft does happen, unfortunately.
 When money or property goes missing, it’s important to report the theft to your insurance company, even if you do not have proof that an employee was responsible.
 Many surety companies have very strict deadlines for providing information on a loss.

 Understand what your bond covers before making a claim.
 Just like any insurance policy, a fidelity bond comes with exclusions and limitations.
 Once the claims process begins, the insurance company will launch an investigation and attempt to get all of the facts in order to process the claim.

 Independent agents who specialize in fidelity bonds can help identify your unique needs and find a bond that matches them.
-To protect your business from potential employee fraud and misconduct, contact a Trusted Choice member agent today for all your fidelity bond needs.
+To protect your business from potential employee fraud and misconduct, contact an agent today for all your fidelity bond needs.